BlkPingu/VoiceControl/README.md

 # voice_control

-voice control interfaces for openvocs
+This project is intendet to be used for voice control interface prototyping and design.